Electronic Design Process Symposium

 Stanford Medicine

-Artificial intelligence is in the news daily, and people ask whether they are truly intelligent.
-Maybe it still lacks the depth of human intelligence today, but where is already cleverer, and what stops it from reaching the ultimate pinnacle of "general intelligence" - could that ever be possible?
+Maybe it still lacks the depth of human intelligence today, but where is already cleverer, and what stops it from reaching the ultimate pinnacle of ”general intelligence” - could that ever be possible?
 We will consider the implications of creating truly intelligent machines and the potential consequences for human society.

 Naresh Sehgal